ghc/ghc/docs/users_guide/runtime_control.rst

     logs a default set of events, suitable for use with tools like ThreadScope.

-    Per default the events are written to :file:`{program}.eventlog` though the mechanism for writing event log data can be overriden with a custom `EventLogWriter`.
+    Per default the events are written to :file:`{program}.eventlog` though the mechanism for writing event log data can be overridden with a custom `EventLogWriter`.

     For some special use cases you may want more control over which